bioidiap/docs/doc/install.rst

     .. code:: sh

        $ conda activate bob_env1
-       $ conda install bob.io.video bob.bio.video ...
+       $ mamba install bob.io.video bob.bio.video ...

 For a comprehensive list of packages that are either part of |project| or use
 |project|, please visit :ref:`bob.packages`.

 .. warning::

-    Be aware that if you use packages from our channel and other user/community channels (especially ``conda-forge``) in one environment, you may end up with a broken envrionment.
-We can only guarantee that the packages in our channel are compatible with the ``defaults`` channel.
+    Be aware that if you use packages from our channel and other channels (especially ``defaults``) in one environment, you may end up with a broken envrionment.
+We can only guarantee that the packages in our channel are compatible with the ``conda-forge`` channel.

 .. note::